silver-language/silver-data-go/task/task overview.md

 Take token tree and run through parsing phases to output usable data structure

+* combine blocks together
+* report syntax errors
+* map AST nodes back to source document

 3 Use silver-data from client program
 -------------------------------------

-* Read in silver-data from another program
+* From a different module import the silver-data module
+* Use silver-data module to read and use local config
 * Construct/modify silver-data structures in memory
-* Serialize silver-data structure back to document for storage
+* Serialize silver-data structure back to document/file for storage

 4 Testing